Join our community of websites already using SEOJuice to automate the boring SEO work.

 Here's what your landing page should include:

-| Method | Description | Impact |
+| Method | Description | Best when |

 |---|---|---|

-| Build in Public | Share your product journey, challenges, and milestones on platforms like Twitter or LinkedIn. | Builds trust and engagement. |
+| Build in Public | Share your journey, challenges, and milestones on Twitter or LinkedIn. | You have time and tolerance for being wrong in public. |

-| Start a Blog | Write about your niche, the problem you're solving, and trends in your industry. | Positions you as an authority. |
+| Start a Blog | Write about your niche, the problem you're solving, and trends. | You're playing a 6-12 month organic-traffic game and can write weekly. |

-| Host a Webinar | Share your expertise or discuss the problem your product solves. | Attracts highly engaged leads. |
+| Host a Webinar | Share expertise or walk through the problem your product solves. | You already have a list of 500+ to invite; cold webinars rarely fill. |

 By building your audience before launch, you're creating a base of people who already believe in your product.
 When you do launch, you'll have an engaged group ready to spread the word, use your SaaS, and give you valuable feedback.